Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the ellipse defined by $$\frac{x^2}{9} + \frac{y^2}{4} = 1$$.
 Answer the following:

-Parametric Representation of a Hyperbola
+Parametric Representation of a Line: Motion of a Car

 Parametric Representation of a Parabola